FrankFineis/FrankFineis.github.io/blog/_posts/2016-03-13-install_opencv.md

 {% highlight bash %}
-> source $HOME/.bash_profile
+$ source $HOME/.bash_profile
 {% endhighlight %}

 <br/>

 ### (2) Make an Anaconda virtual environment

 Anaconda has great [documentation](http://conda.pydata.org/docs/py2or3.html#create-a-python-2-7-environment) if you ever get lost using their tools, but otherwise they're pretty easy to use.
-To create a virtual python 2.7 environment called "py27" run this:
+To create a virtual python 2.7 environment called "py27," run this:

 {% highlight bash %}
-> conda create -n py27 python=2.7 anaconda
+$ conda create -n py27 python=2.7 anaconda
 {% endhighlight %}

 To enter this virtual environment, we use Conda's `source activate` function:

 {% highlight bash %}
-> source activate py27
+$ source activate py27
 {% endhighlight %}

 If the environment is running properly, you should see `(py27)` preceding the `$` sign at the command prompt in Terminal.
 In this environment we have access to Anaconda's python package installer, `conda install`, so that we can install packages at will in this "bubble" without messing up dependencies (basically breaking python) in any other environment.
-Side note, if you want to exit this py27 environment, just run `source deactivate`.
+Side note: if you want to exit this py27 environment, just enter `source deactivate` in Terminal.

 <br/>